collSteve/social-form-angular/README.md

-# Social Form Angular Frontend
+# Social Together Angular Frontend

 This is my MEAN Stack project along with [Node Backend](https://github.com/collSteve/Social-Form-MEAN-Leanring-node-server).
 This project is the forntend part of the project and [Node Backend](https://github.com/collSteve/Social-Form-MEAN-Leanring-node-server) is the backend.